chris-kreitzer/Twist/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## Background:
 **RNA-Seq** (bulk) were qc'ed, trimmed and aligned to the nemVec2 genome using STAR.
 STAR is currently the best INTRON-aware aligner;
+We are specifically interested in variants in the bulk-RNA data, as single-cell data can't be used to find off-targets.
+We are using the RNA-bulk data as a sanity check for the single-cell data.
+Biological material for both sequencing strategies (bulk, single-cell) comes from the same animals!
+We are running bcftools mpileup population-wise (meaning all 15 samples together) and loop through chromosomes.
+Because we are running bcftools population-wise we can calculate proper AF values.
+The amount of alternative alleles (within 15 samples) divided by reference (amount).
+AF < 0.2 are discared.
+We then move on to find intersects (**bedtools**); we concentrate just on tcs_exon_gtf - as we only want to see variants on exons (likely functional effect); biological effects of intronic variants are hard to predict!

 **twist**; *Nv2.10864*; chr2: 2,358,626 - 2,359,015 (gene coordinates and location: 389 bp long); [mRNA](https://simrbase.stowers.org/feature/Nematostella/vectensis/mRNA/NVEC200_000161_1.1)